propelorm/Propel/index.markdown

 ### Propel ECG ###

-Propel is strongly unit tested, and it's developed under Continuous Integration.
+Propel is strongly unit tested.
+Propel is developed under Continuous Integration and with a Test Driven Development approach.
-You can look at the [CI server](http://ci.propelorm.org/) powered by [Jenkins](http://jenkins-ci.org/) or look at the results below:
+You can look at the [Propel CI server](http://ci.propelorm.org/) powered by [Jenkins](http://jenkins-ci.org/) or look at the results below:

 <table width="100%" class="ecg">
     <tr>